-The Transportation, Public Works and Independent Authorities Committee is responsible for monitoring all segments of state transportation, including bridge and highway construction, motor vehicle inspections, expansion of light-rail train systems, and management of the toll road authorities.
+The Transportation and Independent Authorities Committee is responsible for monitoring all segments of state transportation, including bridge and highway construction, motor vehicle inspections, expansion of light-rail train systems, and management of the toll road authorities.

 Group - C

 Raising Judicial Retirement Age, Improved Wildlife Control for Farmers, Discussion on Port Authority Reform & Enhanced Veterans' Services Top Monday Assembly Committee MeetingsBills to raise the judicial retirement age from 70 to 75, a package to help farmers manage wildlife and protect their crops, a discussion on several proposed Port Authority of New York and New Jersey reforms and enhanced services for veterans highlight Monday's Assembly committee meetings.

 Protections for law enforcement animals, adding a crime-fraud exception to the marital privilege, improving engineering and computer science curriculum and requiring generators for multiple dwelling units are also among the bills on tap...

 WEDNESDAY - Assembly Panel to Hold First Special Hearing on New Jersey's Transportation Funding CrisisThe Assembly Transportation panel will meet Wednesday in Montclair for the first of several hearings on New Jersey's transportation funding crisis.

 The committee will take testimony from transportation experts and the public concerning the Transportation Trust Fund and its impact on the state's economy.
 The committee will examine how a first-class transportation network for moving goods, services, and people is essential to attract businesses and create jobs in the state...

 Mazzeo & Whelan To Port Authority: ‘AC’s Airport Workers Need A Raise Too’